 A subsidiary of Japanese company Kirin, Lion (previously Lion Nathan National Foods) is now the smaller of Australia's two dominant brewers.
-Its portfolio includes three of the country's top five beers - XXXX, Toohey's and Hahn Super Dry - as well as New Zealand's market-leading Speight's and Steinlager and craft beers including James Squire and Little Creatures.
+Its portfolio includes three of the country's top five beers - XXXX, Toohey's and Hahn Super Dry - as well as New Zealand's market-leading Speight's and Steinlager; Australian ale Furphy's and craft beers including James Squire and Little Creatures.
 Until late 2016, Lion was also the local licensee for Corona, Stella Artois and other ABInBev beers in both countries, but that arrangement ended following the larger group's acquisition of main rival Carlton United Brewers.
 As a result, Lion's Australian market share slipped to around 42% for 2017, compared to around 45% for CUB.
 (Lion still distributes AB InBev's international brands in NZ, and now manages Heineken, Guinness and Moretti in Australia).
 A 13-year joint venture to distribute Bacardi's brands in Australia was also terminated in 2016, and Lion sold its wine division Fine Wine Partners, with brands including Petaluma and Wither Hills, to Accolade Wines later the same year.
 The company became a wholly-owned subsidiary of Japanese brewer Kirin at the end of 2009, and subsequently merged with Kirin's existing dairy subsidiary National Foods, which controls Pura milk and Berri fruit juice as well as the local license for Yoplait.
-Revenues for 2018 were approx US$2.9bn.
+In 2018, Lion announced plans to divest its dairy division to focus on alcoholic beverages.
+The cheese assets were acquired by Canadian company Caputo and a deal for the remaining milk brands was agreed with Chinese dairy producer Mengniu.
+However, after nine months of regulatory deliberations the latter deal collapsed as a result of rising trade tensions between Australia and China.
+In the mean time, Lion planted its flag in the UK market for the first time in 2018 with the purchase of London-based craft brewer Fourpure, followed the following year by Yorkshire-based Magic Rock.
+Those businesses were combined in 2020 under the name Little World Beverages.
+The Australian dairy & drinks business was finally sold to Bega Foods in 2021.
+Lion also has a presence in the US through New Belgium Brewing Company.
+Group revenues for 2020 were approx US$2.7bn (Y292bn), with beer accounting for a little under two-thirds of sales.
 Stuart Irvine is CEO.
-In 2018, the group announced plans to divest its dairy division to focus on alcoholic beverages.
-Those assets were eventually split between Canadian company Caputo and Chinese dairy producer Mengniu.
-In 2018, the group planted its flag in the UK market for the first time with the purchase of London-based craft brewer Fourpure, followed the following year by Yorkshire-based Magic Rock.
-Those businesses were combined in 2020 under the name Little World Beverages.
-That division also has a presence in the US through New Belgium Brewing Company.
 Lion traces its history back to the first days of colonisation: its earliest subsidiary was established in New Zealand in 1840, and the Lion name was adopted in 1915 following a series of mergers of local brewers.
 The Nathan retail business was acquired later, and the enlarged group moved to Australia in the 1990s following the acquisition of local giant Bond Breweries and other regional companies.

 Capsule checked 20th January 2020